Guatemala adds 176 new cases of COVID-19 and toughens curfew

-Guatemala, May 14 . .- The President of Guatemala, Alejandro Giammattei, ordered new confinement measures on Thursday after informing the population about 176 new coronavirus infections, the highest daily number since the first case was detected on 13 of March.
+The President of Guatemala, Alejandro Giammattei, ordered new containment measures on Thursday after informing the population of 176 new infections of coronavirus, the highest daily number since the first case was detected on March 13.

 Giammattei decreed a curfew that prohibits going out on the streets Friday, Saturday and Sunday throughout the month of May, so the population can only mobilize from Monday to Thursday.